 There were three brothers who were successful in life and were financially well-off.
-They tried to outdo each other on the best gift for their mom who was celebrating her 90th birthday.
+They tried to outdo each other on the present for their mom, who was celebrating her 90th birthday.

 The eldest gave her a big house.
 The second, a luxury car with a driver to take mom to places she wanted to go.
 The third, a parrot who was trained for ten years to recite Bible verses.
 Its ability was impressive.

 Their mom sent thank you notes to each one:

 Robert: The house you had built for me is enormous.
 I live only in one room.
 It takes so much time to clean it, and my helper is no longer able to attend to my other needs.
 Thanks anyway.
 Mommy.

 Andrew: The car is very nice.
 But I prefer to just stay in the house.
 It just stays in the garage.
 Thanks anyway.
 Mommy.

 Tom, my dearest son: You are very thoughtful.
 That colorful little chicken was delicious!
 I had chicken soup for lunch and dinner for 5 days in a row with Annie.
 Thank You.
 Mommy (Story is taken from an unknown source).